Popsicle-Finance/PopsicleV3Optimizer/spec/properties.md

 # Properties:

   ## total assets of user:
+      earnfees
+      compoundfees
         (amount0, amount1) = positionAmounts(pool, tickLower, tickUpper)
         (protocol0, protocol1) = amountsForLiquidity(pool, protocolFee0, _tickLower, _tickUpper)
         usersAmount0 = amount0 - protocolFees0
         token0.balanceOf(user) +  usersAmount0 * balanceOf[user] / totalSupply()

+// f - external
-        Should stay the same on deposit
+        Should stay the same on external functions

-        Should decrease on withdraw(share, user) by fee(share)

-        should increase in any other function (by other users)

         ** we think this breaks on _compoundFees in case when the pool.mint returns values less than the current balance